 - Academic: The applicant must have a Doctor of Pharmacy Degree from an accredited school or college and a residency certificate from a pharmacy practice residency (PGY1) before enrolling in this advanced residency program.

 - Professional License: All residents must be eligible for Florida licensure.
 Selected and matched residents must be licensed by August 1st.

-- Interview: An on-site interview is required.
+- Interview: An on-site or virtual interview is required.